 |Maine Worker's Comp.
 Minimum Annual Payroll Base for Owner's Coverage

 |Basis Credit for Profits Retained by Company

 Note B: Graph of Total Taxes by Entity

 Key Assumptions and Comments To the Graph

 (1) This graph of total taxes by entity was generated using the Excel model shown in Note E of the Appendix.
-Income before salary reflects all business income and expense except salary paid to the owner.
-For LLC's this amount is zero because LLC's don't pay salary to the owner.
+Income before salary is paid reflects all business income and expenses except for salary paid to the owner.
+For LLC's this amount is zero since LLC's do not pay owner salary.

 (2) Assumes marginal federal and Maine tax rates of 20% and 8% respectively.